camunda-community-hub/zeebe-garage-benchmark/README.md

 # Zeebe TPS Test

 Uses the Zeebe Node client to do a ghetto TPS test.
+See [this post in the Zeebe forum](https://forum.zeebe.io/t/whats-the-broker-ratelimit-strategy/1370/2) for an example of the output.

 This is only useful to test the relative performance of releases - that is: you run this test on the same hardware with different releases to see how they differ.